'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROSS: So you were in the cast of "Hamilton" on Broadway when you got the part for "Mindhunter."
 Let's talk a little bit about "Hamilton."
 So you played King George, aka the white guy in the cast.

-And so when King George comes out about 20 minutes into the first act - and then he comes out, and you just immediately know what his perspective is because we all know the history.
+And so when King George comes out about 20 minutes into the first act, and then he comes out - and you just immediately know what his perspective is because we all know the history.
 And then he sings this sort of Beatles-esque song.
 So it's this melody that's uncomplicated and familiar.
 And then on top of all of it, Lin throws in this (laughter) idea of, you know what?
 Yeah, I know you've left me, but you'll be back.
-And it's that sort of passive-aggressive British thing where he's talking about killing your friends and family but sort of ending it with (singing) da-da-da da-da (ph), you know?
-It's this, like, sweet, kind of jaunty melody.
+And it's that sort of passive-aggressive British thing where he's talking about killing your friends and family but sort of ending it with (singing) da-da-da da-da da-da-da-da-da (ph).
+You know, it's this, like, sweet, kind of jaunty melody.
 So I think all of that put together provides the humor of that moment.

 GROSS: Well, we should hear you sing, as King George, "You'll Be Back," the breakup song that (laughter) you were referring to.
 So this is my guest, Jonathan Groff, in the original cast recording of "Hamilton."